The Word Frequency Counter

 It’s a slow, exhausting process that results in a high quality manuscript, without which submission to an agent or publisher is futile and success in the marketplace is unlikely.

-*Where to find a Word Frequency Counter
+*Where to Find a Word Frequency Counter

 Of the free web-based WFCs, https://charactercounter.com/word-frequency-counter appears the most user friendly providing a .CSV download that is easily uploaded into a spreadsheet.